signalfx/backuptool/README.md

 }
 ```

+# TODO

+* Add pruning of definitions older than a timestamp
+* Add restoration of entity @ timestamp
+* Detectors
+* Docs

 # Storage

 ## Dashboard Groups, Dashboards and Charts

 Dashboards must be in Dashboard Groups, and Charts in Dashboards.
-To reflect that a directory structure like this is used (assumes a target directory of `backups`]):
+To reflect that a directory structure like this is used (assumes a target directory of `backups`):

 ```
 backups